 Those with Respiratory Afflictions

 The symptoms of most respiratory ailments, like asthma and COPD, can be aggravated by particulates in the air.
-A good air purifier can reduce airborne particulates in your home and possibility mitigate some of your symptoms.
-If you're not sure whether air quality is exacerbating your respiratory symptoms, you can track it here.
+A good air purifier can reduce airborne particulates in your home and possibly mitigate some of your symptoms.

 Who Air Purifiers Likely Won't Help